activatedgeek/blog/site/contents/math/ml/bayes-lit.md

 in variational inference, as a result underestimating the uncertainty when unimodal approximations are used for multimodal true distributions.
-This, however, should not be considered a law of the universe, but only a thumb rule as clarified by Turner et. al. [Counterexamples to variational free energy compactness folk theorems](http://www.gatsby.ucl.ac.uk/~turner/Notes/Compactness/CompactnessFolkTheorem.pdf).
+This, however, should not be considered a law of the universe, but only a thumb rule as clarified by Turner et. al. [_Counterexamples to variational free energy compactness folk theorems_](http://www.gatsby.ucl.ac.uk/~turner/Notes/Compactness/CompactnessFolkTheorem.pdf).
 Rainforth et. al show that [tighter variational bounds are not necessarily better](http://proceedings.mlr.press/v80/rainforth18b.html).

 ## Research Venues